isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/00a-SC-PR-info.md

 Click [here](/rgl/returning) for details on travel to Singapore using the RGL.

-### Singapore Citizens and Permanent Residents Travelling From Hong Kong SAR on Travel Bubble Arrangement
+### Singapore Citizens and Permanent Residents Travelling from Hong Kong under Air Travel Bubble (ATB) Arrangement

-Singapore Citizens and Singapore Permanent Residents travelling to Singapore from Hong Kong SAR may take either:
+Singapore Citizens and Singapore Permanent Residents travelling from Hong Kong to Singapore may take either:
 <ol style="font-size:20px; list-style-type:upper-alpha;">
-  <li style="font-size:18px; list-style-type:upper-alpha;">a flight designated by the Singapore Government and HKSAR Government; or </li>
+  <li style="font-size:18px; list-style-type:upper-alpha;">(A)	a flight designated by the Singapore Government and Hong Kong Government under the ATB; or </li>
    <li style="font-size:18px; list-style-type:upper-alpha;"> a non-designated flight.</li>
 </ol>
-They must ensure that they meet the requirements of the type of flight that they are taking.
+They must meet the requirements for the type of flight that they are taking.

 #### (A) Designated ATB Flights